 Moreover, there is no stamp duty on LLP related real estate.

-This structure is very similar to a limited liability partnership (LLP).
-SLPs also have a legal identity and are fully independent of its partners which allows them to enter into contracts, get financing and acquire property.
+This structure is very similar to a Limited Liability Partnership (LLP).
+An SLP also has a legal identity and is completely independent of its partners, allowing it to enter into contractual relationships, borrow money and own assets such as real estate.

-SLPs have two types of partners: general partners who are responsible for management and liable for any debts and obligations of the partnership and limited partners who are only liable up to the amount they have put into the partnership.
-Limited partners cannot take part in running the SLP.
+There are two types of partners in an SLP: responsible partners, who are responsible for the management of the SLP and are liable for the debts and obligations of the partnership, and limited partners, whose liability is limited to the value of their investment in the partnership.
+Limited partners cannot participate in the management of the SLP.

-There is limited amount of information that SLPs are required to report.
-Unlike limited liability partnerships, SLPs are not required to file annual accounts when there is no activity in the UK
+There are few reporting requirements for SLPs.
+Unlike limited liability partnerships, SLPs do not need to file annual accounts if there is no business in the UK.

-A Scottish limited partnership must be registered in Edinburg under a unique name and have a minimum of one general partner and one limited partner – they can be either individuals or legal entities (e.g. a company).
-There are no requirements for citizenship/ jurisdiction and residency of partners.
+Partnership registration takes place at Companies House in Edinburgh under a unique name and with a minimum of one responsible partner and one limited partner – partners can be either individuals or legal entities (e.g. a company).
+There are no nationality/jurisdiction or country of residence requirements for partners.

 There are many factors that would determine processing time of your incorporation application such as business structure, using an incorporation agent, etc. A limited liability company can be registered within 24 hours while a limited liability partnership can take from 1 to 7 days to be incorporated by the Companies House.